msemple1111/average_alpr/README.md

 ## Design

-For each new road, a new instance should be used, either throuth docker or a new server.
+For each new road, a new instance should be used, either through docker or a new server.
-The HTTP Server (this program) can either be in the same machine as the openalpr daemon or on a seperate machine.
+The HTTP Server (this program) can either be in the same machine as the openalpr daemon or on a separate machine.

     +------------------+                             +------------------+